jasminestottsLM/collaborate/README.md

 # collaborate
-Practicing collaboration on github by changing the README file
+Practicing collaboration with Jon P on github by changing the README file

+more changes